 Since procedures for changing pneumatic tires must be performed in a safety cage and require special tools, we recommend you have these tires changed by a professional tire dealer.
+(They are to be inflated to 95 psi.)

 MISCELLANEOUS ADJUSTMENTS

 - Each machine is equipped with an anti-static chain bolted to the back wall of the broom chamber.
 This should remain in contact with the floor at all times.
 Inspect the chain every 200 operating hours.
 Replace if at least one link does not drag the surface of the floor. - Latches and hinges should be inspected after every 500 hours of use.
 Retighten and oil if necessary. - Inspect cables for wear every 500 hours.